mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - **Max 5 tool-use iterations** per LLM call to prevent infinite loops.
 - **Max 5 validation retries** for block YAIL errors before stripping invalid operations.
 - **Max 3 execution error retries** before giving up and showing the error to the user.
+- **Execution and validation errors are communicated via native tool results, not user messages.** The `patchToolCallResults()` helper writes per-tool-call outcome strings (`"Applied successfully."`, `"FAILED: ..."`, `"SKIPPED: ..."`, `"Validated successfully.
+Pending application."`) into the continuation state, and the retry goes through `continueWithToolResults()`.
+This keeps error feedback in the tool result channel where the LLM naturally expects it.
+- **Client-side operations have idempotency guards.** Operations that have already been applied (e.g. a component that was already added) are detected and skipped rather than failing.
+This prevents spurious errors when the LLM re-emits operations that succeeded in a previous attempt.
 - **Message length limit: 2000 characters.** Enforced server-side with control character stripping.
 - **Rate limit: configurable** (default 10 req/min per user).
 Enforced via in-memory timestamps in `AIAgentServiceImpl`.
 - **Context is never cached client-side.** Every request rebuilds the full editor state snapshot.